 You must be enroled in all required courses to be eligible to extend the conditions on your licence.
 You can find your required courses on the Licensing tab of your myRECA account.

-What if I haven’t enroled in my required courses by September 30, 2023?
+What if I haven’t completed my required courses by September 30, 2023?

-Your licence will be suspended and you will be unable to practice as a condominium manager.
+Your licence will be suspended and you will be unable to practice as a condominium manager until you complete the required course(s) and exam(s).

 If my licence gets suspended, how can reinstate it.

-To reverse the suspension of your licence, you must enrol in all required courses.
-Email firstname.lastname@example.org once you’ve done so.
+To reverse the suspension of your licence, you must complete all required courses.
+Email email@example.com once you’ve done so.

 Can I be exempted from a course exam?

-If I’m currently licensed as an associate broker but I want to downgrade my licence class to associate, do I have to enrol in the Condominium Management Broker Program (CMBP)to receive an extension to my other conditions?
+If I’m currently licensed as an associate broker but I want to downgrade my licence class to associate, how do I do that?

 Those licensed as associate brokers have the following options: